After you deliver your baby we can offer you:

 - Resources and help for women experiencing postpartum depression or difficulty with postpartum adjustment

-If you have any questions, contact the Public Health nurses in your area.
+If you have any questions, contact the primary and community care interprofessional team in your area.

 Helpful services for pregnant women and their families: